JabRef/user-documentation/en/faq/faqgeneral.md

 ### Q: Where did the RenameFile plugin go?
 How do I rename files automatically after importing entries?

 A: JabRef does no longer support plugins \(since version 3.0\).
 Automatic file renaming is now part of the **Quality → Cleanup entries** feature.
 There you can rename attached files based on the BibTeX key.
 You can change the format \(pattern\) under **Options → Preferences → Import**, by altering the pattern under "Default PDF file link action".

+### Q: How to test a development version without uninstalling the released version?

+A: Download the portable version (file JabRef-X.Y.portable_windows.zip, JabRef-X.Y.portable_macos.tar.gz, or JabRef-X.Y.portable_linux.tar.gz), uncompress it, and run the executable.